-FAQs for Students
+Information for Students

 Students will work on a variety of cases, possibly including defending tenants against evictions in private, subsidized, and public housing; administrative appeals in public benefits cases, including nutrition assistance, Medicaid and Medicare, unemployment, and Social Security; and family law cases, including divorces, custody, and guardianship matters.
 Students may also have an opportunity to work on education law cases and draft simple powers of attorney and wills.
 The specific cases the clinic undertakes each semester will be determined by student interest and local need.
+At the beginning of the semester, the Director will ask students about the areas of law they are most interested in and match students and cases accordingly.
+However, students may not receive cases in the area of law they wish, as cases are determined by local need.

 Because this clinic will provide opportunities for courtroom practice, 3Ls with their third year practice certificate are preferred.
 However, 2Ls with a demonstrated interest in the types of cases the clinic covers will also be considered.
+2Ls may advocate for clients in some administrative hearings, and may also gain skills in interviewing and counseling clients, legal research, and legal writing.

 Students will develop skills in client interviewing, case management, trial advocacy, negotiation, witness preparation, document review, case investigation, legal research, and advising clients.